Coupling between Phase Separation and Geometry on a Closed Elastic Curve: Free Energy Minimization and Dynamics: ANALYSIS

 \subsection{Minimizers}

 The above findings for the sharp interface limit motivate the following classification for minimizers (either stable or metastable) of $\mathcal{E}$ in terms of their interface number, $N$.
 For any particular parameters there is generically only one stable $N$ value but, quite unlike the case of phase separation on a fixed circle, there can also be metastable ones. \begin{itemize} \item \textbf{$N=0$ (uniform shape)}.
 The loop minimizes the interfacial energy but must accommodate a global mismatch between the average curvature $\bar{\kappa}=2 \pi m / L$ and the preferred curvature $\kappa_0 \bar{c}$.
 Inextensible loops can satisfy closure only by maintaining this mismatch.
 (Note however that extensible ones can also relieve it through changes of total length, effectively diluting or condensing the composition so as to move $\kappa_0\bar c$ closer to the required $\bar \kappa$.) \item \textbf{$N=2$ (acorn shape)}.
 The system introduces one pair of interfaces to separate the $c$ field into two coexisting domains.
 Although this reduces curvature-composition frustration, the closure constraint cannot generally be satisfied by two circular arcs of fixed curvature, requiring non-circular-arc deformations that increase bending energy. \item \textbf{$N=4$ (peanut shape)}.
 The configuration provides the minimal even partition that permits geometric closure by alternating four arcs of curvatures $\kappa_{ \pm}$.
 This $N=4$ solution family has dimension zero, hence the symmetric arrangement with two pairs of identical domains is the unique minimizer of this type, in the sharp interface limit.
-While often biconcave (a peanut), cases where the two domain types have the same sign of curvature creating a convex loop are also often found as minimizers (for examples of this see Section~\ref{sec:results} below).
+While often biconcave (a peanut), cases where the two domain types have the same sign of curvature creating a convex loop are also often found as minimizers (for examples of this see Section~\ref{sec:results} below). \item \textbf{$N \geq 6$ (polygon shape)}.
+These sharp-interface configurations form a continuous family of minimizers with dimension $N-4$ under the three global constraints of closure, turning, and total composition.
+Such a minimizer is not a global miminum when we consider these three constraints, since it pays for two or more additional interfaces without any additional reduction in the elastic energy of the filament.
+Note however that any further global constraints (such as a fixed enclosed area) would in general not be satisfied by the $N=4$ solution, moving the global energy minimizer to $N\ge 6$. \end{itemize}